- Home

 - Care Support

 As we age, staying connected with our family, friends, and communities can become more challenging.
 Retirement, illness, disability, and difficulty getting around can all play a part.
-And, sadly, Age UK has estimated that there are around 1.4 million chronically lonely older people in England.
+And sadly, Age UK has estimated that there are around one million lonely older people in the UK.

 Some elderly people may hesitate to stay connected with devices like smartphones and tablets because they feel unsure how to use them, don’t trust them, or are worried about cost and making mistakes.

-While Chatsie phones are easy to set up and use, you may still find it effective to sit down with your loved one and help them brush up on their digital skills – or enrol them in some more formal digital training, such as that offered by Age UK.
+In this case, you may find it helpful to sit down with your loved one and help them brush up on their digital skills – or enrol them in some more formal digital training, such as that offered by Age UK.

 2. Suggest an activity you can do together